Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem: Introduction

-As reviewed in \cite[Sec.~4.3.2]{Knuth:ACP:1997}, CRT supports modular representation of a large number (divisor) with a set of numbers (remainders) in domains of given smaller size, which converts addition, subtraction, and multiplication of large numbers into very simple ones of small numbers.
-In addition, the conversion provides simultaneous conduction on different moduli for parallel computing.
-Considering the benefits, a number of symmetric encryption schemes based on CRT were proposed since 2001.
-The schemes designed in \cite{ammar:CRT:IEEE2001,Wang:crt:IWSRTA04,Vikram:CRT:ICSPCN07,Chang:CRT:ISJ10} all consider gray value of part or some plain-image pixels as remainders, and the summing divisor of CRT as cipher-element, where modoli sequences work as secret key or key stream.
-Inversely, the scheme proposed in \cite{Meher:IISCSVP:2006} combines gray values of some plain-image pixels into a big divisor and stores the smaller remainder as cipher-elements.
-Reference \cite{Aithal:JMMB:2010} followes this idea and further encrypts the remainders with two pseudo-random number sequences in a stream cipher mode.
-In 2013, an image encryption scheme, called CECRT in this paper, was proposed in \cite{Zhu:CRT:SPIC13}, which first permute pixel positions of the plain-image and then run CRT operation like \cite{ammar:CRT:IEEE2001,Wang:crt:IWSRTA04,Vikram:CRT:ICSPCN07,Chang:CRT:ISJ10}.
-In \cite{Vikram:CRT:ICSPCN07,Zhu:CRT:SPIC13}, the authors claim that their schemes own function of simultaneous compression and encryption.
+As reviewed in \cite[Sec.~4.3.2]{Knuth:ACP:1997}, CRT supports the modular representation of a large number (dividend) as a set of numbers (remainders) in some given small domains.
+It converts the addition, subtraction, and multiplication of large numbers into very simple operations on small numbers.
+In addition, the conversion provides simultaneous operations on different moduli for parallel computing.
+Considering these benefits, a number of symmetric encryption schemes based on CRT have been proposed since 2001.
+The schemes designed in \cite{ammar:CRT:IEEE2001,Wang:crt:IWSRTA04,Vikram:CRT:ICSPCN07,Chang:CRT:ISJ10} all consider the gray level of some plain-image pixels as remainders, and the summing divisor of CRT as the cipher-element, where the moduli sequences are considered as the secret key or key stream.
+Conversely, the scheme proposed in \cite{Meher:IISCSVP:2006} combines the gray levels of some plain-image pixels into a big divisor and stores the smaller remainder as the cipher-elements.
+Reference \cite{Aithal:JMMB:2010} follows this idea and further encrypts the remainders in a stream cipher mode, using two pseudo-random number sequences (PRNS).
+In 2013, an image encryption scheme, called CECRT in this paper, was proposed \cite{Zhu:CRT:SPIC13}.
+It first permutes the pixels of the plain-image and then performs the CRT operations as reported in \cite{ammar:CRT:IEEE2001,Wang:crt:IWSRTA04,Vikram:CRT:ICSPCN07,Chang:CRT:ISJ10}.
+In \cite{Vikram:CRT:ICSPCN07,Zhu:CRT:SPIC13}, the authors claimed that their schemes possess the feature of simultaneous compression and encryption.
+Since cryptanalysis is an integral work to evaluate security level of any encryption scheme \cite{Solak:IS:2011}, it is important to analyze security properties of the encryption schemes based on CRT.